 Lyrical is a combination of Ballet, Jazz & Contemporary.
 It is guided and inspired by the lyrics of the music.
 It's a great way to practice and incorporate expression and emotion with the technique of the Jazz and Ballet styles.
 Because lyrical dancing focuses on the expression of strong emotion, the style concentrates more on individual approach and expressiveness than the precision of the dancer's movements.

-At North Shore School of Dance, we offer Boys Dance Classes in all genres of dance.
-Our all Boy Hip Hop class is a favorite amongst our younger students.
+At North Shore School of Dance, we encourage boys to take dance classes in all genres of dance.
 Many of our boys have grown up with a sister at NSSD, and have always been interested in being a part of the North Shore Dance family.
 Several boys do community or school theatre, and have found dancing improves their self-esteem, confidence and movement ability for the stage.
 Our male dancers have gone on to be part of our Nutcracker, North Shore Repertory Dance Ensemble, and have continued their studies in college.
 Currently, we have male alumni at the Julliard, The University of Arizona-Tucson, and the University of Illinois-Champaign Urbana.

 Student Division Commitment / Levels & Evaluations

 All students at NSSD who are enrolled in the Student Division, commit to a full school year of classes.
 The school year at NSSD begins in August and ends in May.

 NSSD works on a full syllabus within each of its classes, making it imperative for student (and parents) to commit to enrollment for an entire year.